fnaumenko/isChIP/README.md

 To be sure about **zlib** on your system, type ```whereis zlib```.

 ### Prepare reference genome
-Download the required reference genome from UCSC: ftp://hgdownload.soe.ucsc.edu/goldenPath/.<br>
+Download the required reference genome from UCSC: ftp://hgdownload.soe.ucsc.edu/goldenPath/<br>
-For example, to download mouse library **mm9** go to the desired directory and...<br>
+For example, to download mouse library **mm9** go to the desired directory and:

 **Linux**<br>
 type commands:<br>